Board of Directors

 Kathie is a recipient of the Ian Logan Memorial Award for her leadership in the prevention of child maltreatment, the RCMP Commissioners Ensign Group Award as a member of the ICE Unit, the Queen’s Golden Jubilee Medal, and is a Member of the Order of Merit of the Police Forces.
 She has served on the Canadian Centre for Child Protection Board of Directors since 2002.

-Janet Sigurdson is a general counsel in the Family Law Section, Legal Services Branch, Manitoba Department of Justice.
-She is responsible for Manitoba’s Central Authority functions under The Hague Convention on the Civil Aspects of International Child Abduction.
-In this role she has participated in collaborative national and international activities, including being part of the Canadian delegation to The Hague for the Sixth Special Commission on the Practical Operation of the 1980 (Abduction) and 1996 (Protection of Children) Hague Conventions.
+Janet Sigurdson is a retired General Counsel in the Family Law Section, Legal Services Branch, Manitoba Department of Justice.
+She was formerly responsible for Manitoba’s Central Authority functions under The Hague Convention on the Civil Aspects of International Child Abduction.
+In this role, she participated in collaborative national and international activities, including being part of the Canadian delegation to The Hague for the Sixth Special Commission on the Practical Operation of the 1980 (Abduction) and 1996 (Protection of Children) Hague Conventions.

 Dr. Deborah Lindsay, Secretary

-Dr. Deborah Lindsay is a part-time pediatrician and former director of the Child Protection Centre (CPC) in Winnipeg.
-She has been with the Child Protection Centre since the mid-80s but has always kept an active role in general pediatrics with monthly and weekly pediatric clinics, including at the Manitoba Youth Centre and the Ambulatory Clinic at Children’s Hospital.
-In her role at CPC she was involved in medical examinations of children and youth, as well as education of various medical and professional groups.
+Dr. Deborah Lindsay retired in December of 2019 from her long-time career as a part-time pediatrician, and former Director of the Child Protection Centre (CPC) in Winnipeg.
+She has been with CPC since the mid-80s, but has always kept an active role in general pediatrics with monthly and weekly pediatric clinics, including at the Manitoba Youth Centre and the Ambulatory Clinic at the Children’s Hospital.
+In her role at CPC, she was involved in medical examinations of children and youth, as well as education of various medical and professional groups.
 She has attended court approximately 200 times in child protection cases and has been qualified as an expert witness in both provincial and superior courts in Manitoba, being called primarily by the Crown.
 She has also acted as an expert witness in child protection matters in other provinces of Canada.

-Dr. Lindsay was an examiner for the Royal College of Physicians and Surgeons Canada in Pediatrics and served as a member, then chair, of the Pediatric Test Committee of the Medical Council of Canada.
-She has served on many committees and boards, including the Manitoba Adolescent Treatment Centre Board of Directors, and has served on the Canadian Centre for Child Protection Board of Directors since 2010.
+Dr. Lindsay was an Examiner for the Royal College of Physicians and Surgeons Canada in Pediatrics and served as a Member, then Chair, of the Pediatric Test Committee of the Medical Council of Canada.
+She has served on many committees and boards, including the Manitoba Adolescent Treatment Centre Board of Directors and the Canadian Centre for Child Protection Board of Directors since 2010.

 Dr. Laura Mills

-Dr. Laura Mills is a registered psychologist and certified play therapist.
+Dr. Laura Mills is a Registered Psychologist and Certified Play Therapist.
 She has taught at the University of Winnipeg, University of Manitoba, and the University of Victoria in both psychology and family studies.
 Dr. Mills provided psychological services at the Winnipeg Children’s Hospital Child Development Clinic and the Child Protection Centre, which included assessment and treatment of children and adolescents who likely experienced child maltreatment or neglect.
-After moving to British Columbia in 1999, Dr. Mills provided psychology services to the Health and Resources for Children child maltreatment team and the Vancouver Island Suspected Child Abuse and Neglect team.
-She served as the psychologist for the Queen Alexandra Centre for Children’s Health Ledger House Adolescent Program in Victoria and the Child and Youth Mental Health Program in Duncan, British Columbia.
+After moving to B.C. in 1999, Dr. Mills provided psychology services to the Health and Resources for Children child maltreatment team and the Vancouver Island Suspected Child Abuse and Neglect team.
+She served as the Psychologist for the Queen Alexandra Centre for Children’s Health Ledger House Adolescent Program in Victoria and the Child and Youth Mental Health Program in Duncan, B.C.

-Sue Snider is the executive director of Community Safety Partners, a volunteer organization in Ontario that conducts safety programs for all ages, and is also a travel agent.
+Sue Snider is the Executive Director of Community Safety Partners, a volunteer organization in Ontario that conducts safety programs for all ages, and is a travel agent.
 A former athlete, coach, and athletic therapist, Sue founded Top Form Athletics in 1988, the first value-based track club in the world created in response to the doping crisis in sport.
 For many years, she has coached track and field at the national level, as well as hockey.
-In 2003, Sue became the deputy mayor in the Township of Mulmur, a position she held for seven years.
+In 2003, Sue became the Deputy Mayor in the Township of Mulmur, a position she held for seven years.
 She also sat on the board of Child Find Canada from 2003 to 2008.

 In 2004, Sue received a Volunteer of the Year Award for her work with Child Find Ontario, and has received the Gary Putnam Award for her commitment to the safety of children from Dufferin Child and Family Services.
 She has served on the Canadian Centre for Child Protection Board of Directors since 2010.